Los Angeles Orientation

 We are so excited that you'll soon be moving in and beginning your professional training at AMDA!
 This Orientation page is designed to be your resource to ensure you have all the information and materials you will need to begin this term.
 Please read each section carefully, as you will find important details regarding move-in, registration and preparing for your classes.

 LA Director of Admissions

-New students must secure funding or make their first scheduled payment by November 1, 2019 to secure their enrollment for Spring 2020.
-Students who receive their award letter after November 1, 2019 may view their payment dates in the student portal.
+New students must secure funding or make their first scheduled payment by March 1, 2020 to secure their enrollment for Summer 2020.
+Students who receive their award letter after March 1, 2020 may view their payment dates in the student portal.
 If there are any questions regarding this information please contact your Admissions Advisor or Financial Aid Counselor.

 Orientation events are mandatory for students.
 Plan to arrive on your designated day and time so you don't miss out on any of the Orientation events and activities.

 Parent sessions will occur on Thursday, June 25.

 Wednesday, June 24: International and Dance Student Move-In

 Thursday, June 25: Move-in and Check-in for ALL Students